astratto/knife-vcloud/README.md

 This commands allows for basic VM network configuration and accepts several options to configure a given network (see *knife vc vm network --help* for details).

 Please note that you must use the human readable name of the network (i.e., _TestNet\_1_).

-**DEPRECATION NOTE: The command *vm config network* has been deprecated and will be removed in future versions.**

 _Add example:_